How To Ship Modular Aluminum Melters

 Protective Packaging

-Use appropriate dunnage (wood, foam, etc.) to protect against impact and vibration.
-Consider custom crates for added protection.
-Dunnage selection depends on specific hazards (moisture, impact).
-Use shock absorbers and vibration dampeners where necessary.
-The packaging must be robust enough to withstand the rigours of transportation and protect the melters from damage.
+Employ appropriate dunnage materials (e.g., wood, foam) to provide protection against impact and vibration during transit.
+Consider custom-built crates for enhanced protection.
+The selection of dunnage should be based on the specific hazards identified (e.g., moisture, impact).
+Implement shock absorbers and vibration dampeners where necessary.
+The packaging must be sufficiently robust to withstand the rigours of transportation and protect the melters from damage.

 Cargo Securing

-Employ robust lashing techniques using high-tensile straps, chains, or other approved methods to secure the melters to the flat rack or open-top container.
+Implement robust lashing techniques utilising high-tensile straps, chains, or other approved methods to securely fasten the melters to the flat rack or open-top container.
 Ensure compliance with relevant international standards (e.g., ISO, IMO).
-Secure lashing is paramount to prevent shifting during transit.
-Use appropriate securing materials and techniques that meet international standards.
+Secure lashing is critical to prevent shifting of the cargo during transit.
+Employ appropriate securing materials and techniques that adhere to established international standards.

 Marking & Labeling

-Clearly mark each module with weight, dimensions, handling instructions, and fragile/sensitive cargo indicators.
-Clear and concise labelling is crucial for safe handling throughout the shipping process.
-Include all relevant information, such as contact details and handling instructions.
+Clearly mark each module with its weight, dimensions, handling instructions, and any relevant fragile or sensitive cargo indicators.
+Clear and concise labelling is crucial for ensuring safe handling throughout the shipping process.
+Include all pertinent information, such as contact details and handling instructions.

 Loading & Unloading